-Verandah Literary and Art Journal was founded in 1986 by the verandahs of Victoria College—now known as Deakin University—where writing students would sit their exams.
-This beautiful and historical Australian site became the perfect image of a learning and training ground.
-Thus, Verandah was born.
+Verandah Literary and Art Journal was founded in 1986 underneath the actual verandahs of Victoria College—now known as Deakin University—where writing students would sit their exams.
+This beautiful and historical Australian site became the perfect image of a training ground.

-The first edition of Verandah was launched in the great hall of Stonnington, graced with the presence of family, friends, supportive academics, the contributors, and acclaimed Australian writers Helen Garner and Garry Disher.
-Many well-known names can be found in the pages of Verandah!
+The first edition of Verandah was launched in the great hall of Stonnington, graced with the presence of family, friends, supportive academic, contributors, and acclaimed Australian writers Helen Garner and Garry Disher.
+Many well-known names can be found within the pages of Verandah!